rsokl/Learning_Python/Python/Module6_Testing/Intro_to_Testing.md

 a_string = "abcdef"
 ```

-Write two assertion statements, each one with the corresponding behavior:
+Write two assertion statements with the respective behaviors:

 - asserts that `a_list` is _not_ empty
 - asserts that the number of vowels in `a_string` is less than `a_number`; include and error message that prints the actual number of vowels